merv1n34k/samples/README.md

     $ mkdir tmp
     $ lualatex --output-directory=tmp sample.tex
 ```
-The PDF file in `tmp` directory was generated.
+The PDF file in `tmp` directory should be generated.

 ## License